-‘Of Many Worlds in This World’ by Margaret Cavendish is a sixteen line poem which has been written within a structured and consistent rhyme scheme.
+‘Of Many Worlds in This World’ by Margaret Cavendish is a sixteen-line poem that has been written within a structured and consistent rhyme scheme.
 The poem follows a pattern of aabbccddee… and so on, throughout its entirety.
 From one point of view, a reader might analyze this poem as being formatted within of sets of rhyming couplets, or sets of two lines.

 There is one place, among the third/fourth and ninth/tenth lines in which a rhyme repeats, and another, also within the ninth/tenth lines which may now be considered a half or slant rhyme due to pronunciation changes.

 The speaker begins Of Many Worlds in This World by stating that the world is like a “nest of boxes.”
-It is made out of different sized boxes, all placed within one another.
-This nesting of world is a perfect metaphor for how the existence known to humankind lies on and within the existences of other organisms.
+It is made out of different-sized boxes, all placed within one another.
+This nesting of the world is a perfect metaphor for how the existence known to humankind lies on and within the existences of other organisms.